Alexandredpt1/Optical_Compass/README.md

 * Image_Processing.py \
 This Python script processes a series of polarization images taken at different angles to compute and visualize various polarization parameters such as Stokes parameters, Degree of Polarization (DoP), and Angle of Polarization (AoP).
 The script uses libraries like imageio, numpy, and matplotlib for image reading, data processing, and visualization.

+* Data folder \
+The folder that will contain all the images taken

 ## Getting Started